-Samsung TV Won’t Turn Off: Causes/How to Fix
+Samsung TV Won’t Turn Off

 If your Samsung TV won’t turn off, a likely cause for this is due to the remote being low on battery.
 Because TV remote batteries last a very long time, it is easy to forget about them, and it catches people off guard when it is time for new batteries.